pinecone-field/cicd-demo/README.md

 1. Uncomment lines 37-38 in [./recommendation/query.py](./recommendation/query.py) and commit+push the change
 to github.
 The unit tests should pass.

+Your Github actions tab should have four jobs(two failing jobs and two successful jobs)

 ### Step #4 - Test API Service
 To test both services in "production" you will need to add the following variables